I needed to change my easily stressed behaviour

 Lesson Learned From Training

 My most important learning has been my ability to remain calm and composed in any situation.
 I am now able to proceed carefully without panicking or making a fuss.
-I also focus on my subordinates, leave things to them, giving them a sense of importance, and when they fail, I take responsibility for their actions.
+I also focus on my subordinates, delegating to them, giving them a sense of importance, and when they fail, I take responsibility for their actions.
 I entrust my subordinates with the thought that they will eventually be replaced by the next generation.
 On the other hand, I have also gotten over a bit of stage fright, and I am now able to organize and articulate my thoughts when put on the spot.

 The environment surrounding us and people's sense of values are changing dramatically.
 It is important to act within these changes based on the information you gather and analyze.